Yizhuo0506/USV_autoberthing_task/README.md

 <details>
 <summary><span style="font-size: 1.3em; font-weight: bold;">Train on multiple GPUs</span></summary>
-Lastly, we provide a multi-threaded training script that executes the RL policy on a separate thread than the main thread used for simulation and rendering:
+Lastly, we provide a multi-threaded training script that executes the RL policy on a separate thread from the main thread used for simulation and rendering:

 ```bash
 PYTHON_PATH scripts/rlgames_train_mt.py USV/IROS2024/USV_Virtual_CaptureXY_SysID-TEST
 ```

-This script uses the same RL Games PPO policy as the above, but runs the RL loop on a new thread.
+This script uses the same RL Games PPO policy as the above but runs the RL loop on a new thread.
 Communication between the RL thread and the main thread happens on threaded Queues.
-Simulation will start automatically, but the script will **not** exit when training terminates, except when running in headless mode.
+The simulation will start automatically, but the script will **not** exit when training terminates, except when running in headless mode.
 Simulation will stop when training completes or can be stopped by clicking on the Stop button in the UI.
 Training can be launched again by clicking on the Play button.
 Similarly, if running inference with `test=True checkpoint=<path/to/checkpoint>`, simulation will run until the Stop button is clicked, or the script will run indefinitely until the process is terminated.
 </details>

 <details>